 Challenges in Implementing LLMs in Banking

 LLMs are revolutionizing banking with enhanced customer service, fraud detection, and compliance monitoring.
 Their applications streamline operations and help banks offer personalized, data-driven services.
-Here's how LLMs in banking creates a real impact.
+Here's how LLMs in banking create a real impact.

 - Regulatory Compliance: While LLMs are flexible, staying compliant with financial regulations can be challenging as these models aren't transparent.